Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Reusing Opportunities in the Serverless Clouds

 \subsection{Data Reusing}

-Data reusing is the act of saving certain data to be reused at a later time.
-It is an integral part in different levels of modern computing systems---from the hardware level to the compiler and execution levels.
-In the particular case of serverless computing and FaaS, the fact that tasks are fine-grain (function level) and stateless provides an ideal opportunity for data reusing via saving (caching) and reusing the results of each function execution.
+\emph{Data reusing} is defined as the act of saving certain data to be reused at a later time.
+It is an integral part of different levels of modern computing systems---from the hardware level to the compiler and execution levels.
+In the particular case of serverless computing and FaaS, the fact that tasks are fine-grain (function level) and stateless provides an ideal opportunity for data reusing via saving (caching) and using the results of function execution again.

 Data reusing is predominantly achieved via caching operation.
-Caching is an optional, but very popular, operation in the computing systems to mitigate the slow down resulted from accessing storage systems, hence, accelerating the task execution.
+Caching is an optional, but very popular, operation in the computing systems to mitigate the slowdown resulting from accessing the storage systems, hence, accelerating the task execution.
 That is, the system can still function correctly, even if it misses the cached data and retrieves it from the storage.
 Since caching is limited and often costly, establishing a trade-off between cost and efficiency in the caching scheme is of paramount importance.
-An extensive cache space imposes a significant cost, whereas, an inadequate cache space leads to missing reusable function results that, in turn, increases the re-computation cost and the response time~\cite{jiang2017secure,arteaga2016cloudcache}.
+An extensive cache space imposes a significant cost, whereas, an inadequate cache space leads to missing reusable function results that, in turn, increase the re-computation cost and the response time~\cite{jiang2017secure,arteaga2016cloudcache}.

-Based on the way data is stored and reused, the data reusing techniques fall into four categories: (1) Task caching; (2) Intermediate data caching; (3) Function consolidation; and (4) Incremental computing solution.
-These categories are explained in the next parts.
+Based on the way data is stored and reused, the data reusing techniques fall into the following four categories that are elaborated in the next parts: (1) Task caching; (2) Intermediate data caching; (3) Function consolidation; and (4) Incremental computing solution.